agusmontero/agusmontero.github.io/_posts/2017-08-05-almundo-challenge.md

 Last week I participated in the competition [AlMundo Challenge](https://almundo.com.ar/eci/contest) organized by [almundo.com](https://almundo.com.ar/) in the context of [ECI2017](https://www.dc.uba.ar/events/eci/2017).

-I found the problem interesting and, although the model I worked with came up in the 4th place (within the [(ranking)](https://almundo.com.ar/eci/ranking)), I would like to share it as an example of an integer programming application
+I found the problem interesting and, although the model I worked with came up in the 4th place (within the [ranking](https://almundo.com.ar/eci/ranking)), I would like to share it as an example of an **integer programming** application.

 # The problem